 Destroy the credit card

-Destroying the credit card will help protect you from identity theft and credit card fraud—and it will also help prevent you from accidentally trying to use the canceled credit card to make purchases.
+Destroying the credit card will help protect you from identity theft and credit card fraud.
+It will also help prevent you from accidentally trying to use the canceled credit card to make purchases.

 If you are unhappy with your credit card, call your credit issuer and request to swap your credit card for another card offered by the same issuer.
 For example, if you have a credit card with an annual fee, ask if you can downgrade your card to a no-annual-fee version.
 You might even be able to swap a cash back credit card for a travel rewards card (or vice versa).
 Or, maybe you’d rather upgrade your credit card to earn more rewards and perks.

 Instead of closing a secured credit card, ask your credit issuer if they can upgrade you to an unsecured credit card.
 Some issuers upgrade you automatically after you demonstrate responsible credit use for a specific period of time.
-If your credit issuer is not able to graduate you to an unsecured card, they may be able to tell you what you can do to earn an upgrade in the future.
+If your credit issuer is not able to graduate you to an unsecured card, it may be able to tell you what you can do to earn an upgrade in the future.

 Keep the card for small regular payments